Academic Peer Mentor -

 The Writing Project: Writing Assistant

 NOTE: Hiring for the Writing Assistant position is currently on pause.

 Writing Assistants work one-on-one with other students to revise writing and empower writers.

 Writing Assistant Selection Process

-Often the first contact a Bowdoin student has when entering the Baldwin Center in Kanbar 102, BCLT Liaisons are the face of the BCLT!
-Liaisons are knowledgeable about the Center’s various programs so that they can be responsive to student and faculty visitors to the Center.
-BCLT Liaisons work with student staff when tutoring, mentoring and the Writing Center are in session to create a welcoming, well organized hub of academic activity.
-Actively initiating and assisting with interactions between BCLT student staff, professional staff and Bowdoin students, BCLT Liaisons have a genuine interest in helping others and an outgoing, friendly, approachable, upbeat attitude.
-Liaisons may also support BCLT student and faculty events, help with marketing, etc. Working independently most of the time, Liaisons need to be an upperclass student and have prior BCLT experience.
-BCLT Liaisons have shifts during the day and/or in the evening hours when programming is being held.
-Liaisons are required to attend BCLT training.
+Often the first contact a Bowdoin student has when entering the Baldwin Center in H-L Library 112, BCLT Front Desk Managers are the face of the BCLT!
+These workers are knowledgeable about the Center’s various programs so that they can be responsive to student and faculty visitors to the Center.
+They work with student staff when tutoring, mentoring and the Writing Center are in session to create a welcoming, well organized hub of academic activity.
+They have a genuine interest in helping others and an outgoing, friendly, approachable, upbeat attitude.
+Front Desk Managers may also support BCLT student and faculty events.
+Working independently most of the time, the Front Desk Managers have evening shifts when programming is being held, and are required to attend BCLT training.
 Safe Space training is highly recommended.